HOGENT-Databases/DB2-Workshops/workshops/basic/basic-tennis.md

 ## Exercises
 1. In which towns do more than 5 players live, provide the name of the town and the amount of players who live there.
-2. Give the name and total penalty amount for each player ​that already has a total of more than or equal to 150 euro in penalties.
+2. Give the name and total penalty amount for each player that already has a total of more than or equal to 150 euro in penalties.

 > If you need more exercises please check the Planten exercises.